 Information on Courses:

-Please contact Jill Grose at x4392 or email firstname.lastname@example.org
+Please contact Lianne Fisher at x5329 or email email@example.com

 Information on Registration:

-Please complete the Course Registration/Withdrawal form, obtain approval from your program and submit the completed and signed form to the Faculty of Graduate Studies who will manually register you.
+Please register online by Sept.
+25th.
+Register using the same process as you would for any other course.
+Complete the Course Registration/Withdrawal form, obtain approval & signatures from your program, and then submit/deliver the completed and signed form to the Faculty of Graduate Studies who will manually register you.

-The non-credit course explores the theories and practices of teaching in the post-secondary environment.
+The credit course explores the theories and practices of teaching in the post-secondary environment.
 Students will engage in experiential approaches to course planning, instructional methods, evaluation and assessment, and reflective practice.

 - identify and connect major theoretical perspectives in instructional design, student learning, assessment, and reflective practice